Synagogue in the Agora of Athens

 The Synagogue in the Agora of Athens is a putative former Jewish synagogue located in the Ancient Agora of Athens.
-Its existence was hypothesised by Homer Thompson and A. Thomas Kraabel on the basis of a marble fragment, showing a Jewish menorah and a lulav (palm branch), discovered near the Metroon in 1977.
-Thompson proposed that the Metroon may have been partly converted into a synagogue after the sack of the city by the Germanic Heruli people in 267 CE; Kraabel suggested that the structure's northern room, similar in plan to a Christian basilica, was used for this purpose.
-It is unclear whether this proposed synagogue would have been the one that the apostle Paul is described as visiting in the Acts of the Apostles.
+On the basis of a marble fragment showing a menorah and a lulav (palm branch), discovered near the Hellenistic Metroon in 1933, Homer Thompson proposed that the northern rooms of the Metroon may have been converted into a synagogue some time after the sack of the city by the Germanic Heruli people in 267 CE, and continued in use into the early fifth century CE.